HomeLatest NewsBFSIAnnapurna Finance raises $100 million to boost micro-lending in India

 Preferred Source of Google

-Annapurna Finance said on Wednesday it had raised $100 million through a syndicated multi-currency loan, meaning a group of international banks jointly lent funds to the company in more than one foreign currency, strengthening its access to overseas capital as it looks to expand lending to low-income households and small across India.
+Annapurna Finance said on Wednesday had raised $100 million through a syndicated multi-currency loan, meaning a group of international banks jointly lent funds to the company in more than one foreign currency, strengthening its access to overseas capital as it looks to expand lending to low-income households and small entrepreneurs across India.

-The financing, provided in U.S. dollars and yen, also includes an option to raise an additional $50 million if required.
-Such loans allow companies to tap larger pools of while spreading risk among several lenders.
+The financing, provided in U.S. dollars and Japanese yen, also includes an option to raise an additional $50 million if required.
+Such loans allow companies to tap larger pools of funding while spreading risk among several lenders.

 Standard Chartered Bank arranged and led the transaction, bringing together multiple lenders for the deal.